 Cranberry and Blueberry Cabernet Sauce

 We love homemade cranberry sauce, cranberry breads and muffins or roasted with Brussels sprouts, butternut squash and pecans.
 Here's a riff on that recipe that includes bacon (a favorite ingredient). (https://juliasalbum.com/brussels-sprouts-and-bacon/)

 I tend to change up recipes depending upon what's available and my mood.
 Heres a yummy sauce that has loads of possibilities and is just in time for Thanksgiving.
 Add other berries, if you like.
-This particular recipe comes from a local store called Spice for Life in Shaker Heights, Ohio.
-Here's a photo of my sister Susan when we visited the store last year.
+Here's a photo of my sister Susan checking out a spice store in 2019.

 - 1 bag (12 oz.)
 Fresh cranberries

 - 6 whole Cloves

 - 1 3x1-inch. strip Orange peel OR

 - 1/2 cup toasted walnuts or pecans (optional)

 - 1. Combine all ingredients other than cranberries, blueberries, nuts and pineapple in medium saucepan.
 Bring to boil over medium-high heat, stirring until sugar dissolves.

 - 2. Reduce heat and simmer until reduced to 1 ¾ cups, about 10 minutes.
 Strain syrup through cheesecloth or fine sieve into large saucepan.